 Frequently Asked Questions About Periodontics

 Find answers to questions often asked by our periodontal patients.
-For more information, or to schedule an appointment with Dr. Pedraza, please use our Contact form below or call our office: Forsyth IL Periodontal Office Phone Number 217-876-0547.
+For more information, or to schedule an appointment with Dr. Pedraza, please use our Appointment form below or call our office: Forsyth IL Periodontal Office Phone Number 217-876-0547.

 Will the periodontal exam hurt?

 We will be as gentle as possible.
 The periodontal exam can be completed with little or no discomfort.

 We will need current periodontal x-rays in order to see disease not otherwise visible.
 If your referring dentist has taken x-rays, you may request that they be forwarded to us.
 We will also contact your referring dentist.
 We may need to take additional x-rays at your consultation.

 Because all patients are different, your periodontist, Dr. Pedraza, must complete your examination before establishing your treatment plan and the fee for care.
 The fee for periodontal treatment can vary considerably depending on the type of problems and the complexity and length of treatment.

 An approximate fee can usually be determined at the initial visit; but on occasion, some initial treatment or further diagnostics must be completed before the final treatment plan can be established.
 Our philosophy of practice is to treat as conservatively as possible to attain treatment goals.